leafo/moonscript/docs/reference.md

 familiarity with Lua.
 For each code snippet below, the MoonScript is on the left and the compiled Lua is on right right.

-This is the offical language reference manual, installation directions and the homepage are located at <http://moonscript.org>.
+This is the official language reference manual, installation directions and the homepage are located at <http://moonscript.org>.

 <div class="github-buttons">